wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 		- By default, when we run just docker ps, we will only see the running containers.
 When we specify the -a flag, the docker ps command will show us all containers, both stopped and running. #ñspace
 		- -
 		- -
-		- How can you name a container? #card
+		- How can you name a container? #car
 			- Docker will automatically generate a name at random for each container we create.
 We see that the container we’ve just created is called gray_cat.
 If we want to specify a particular container name in place of the automatically generated name, we can do so using the --name flag.

 			  $ sudo docker run --name bob_the_container -i -t ubuntu /bin/bash